TBarry95/DIA_hadoop_streaming/README.md

-# Reproducing results generated from map-reduce analysis:
+# Reproducing Twitter Sentiment Analysis using Hadoop:

 1. Create new Conda environment using env_dia.yml file included in repo:
   - env_dia.yml file outlines all dependencies required to fully reproduce environment.